 Many people get confused when distinguishing a life sentence from a natural life sentence, as they sound extremely similar.
 Countless people think that they mean the same thing.
 However, that is not the case; there is a big difference between the two prison sentences.

-If you are facing charges for a serious crime in Phoenix, Tempe, Scottsdale, Tucson, Mesa, Gilbert, Chandler, Peoria, Glendale, or another AZ city, the criminal defense team at JacksonWhite can work to ensure that you avoid such severe sentencing.
+If you are facing charges for a serious crime in Phoenix, Tempe, Scottsdale, Tucson, Mesa, Gilbert, Chandler, Peoria, Glendale, or another city in Arizona, the criminal defense team at JacksonWhite can work to ensure that you avoid such severe sentencing.

 Schedule a free consultation with experienced criminal lawyer, Jeremy Geigle, by calling (480) 818-9943.